 2020 Look out for Fiona’s new webstore.
 Ordering prints and cards will soon become much easier.
 Please bear with me while I bring the new ordering system online and sign up to my occasional newsletter to hear first about new work and upcoming exhibitions.

-Fiona is currently Artist in Residence at Architectural Plants, Pulborough, where a selection of work is available to view.
+Fiona is currently Artist in Residence at Architectural Plants, Pulborough.
+A selection of work will be available to view when the shop re-opens in Spring 2021.
 Parking Available.

 How do I order?